Elphinstone College: TechStar

 TechTsar started back in 2009, with a budget of INR 75,000, which was contributed by advertisements in the TechTsar brochure and banners.
 Amongst the notable past corporate sponsors such as Bank of Maharashtra, Dena Bank, Airtel, and many more.

 The name of the festival was inspired by two words: Technology [tech] and King [Tsar] and was proposed by Elphinstone College alumni Rohan Bhambhani.
 The motto is "Merging Talent with Technology."
 The festival consists of many events such as C and Java debugging, LAN gaming, quiz, debate, photography, logo designing, grand Prix, treasure hunt, etc. Students from many colleges across Mumbai, Thane, and Navi Mumbai participate.
 The festival usually takes place in the final week of November.
-Currently, it is known as one of the fastest-growing college festivals in Mumbai.

-Primers

-The Biotechnology Department of the college organizes the festival known as Primers.
-It started in 2009.
-The festival consists of seminars by well-known speakers and continued by events in which the students of colleges of Mumbai and Thane participate.
-In 2010, the students organized a job fair for all the college students with free entry and are concluding the event with a fashion show.

 Location

 The college is located in the Kala Ghoda area of South Mumbai.
 Several landmarks, business districts and waters of Arabian Sea are close by.

 The college is easily accessible by train (from Churchgate and CSMT) and bus.